The Cheetah – Everything You Need to Know

 Unlike lions, the cheetah targets smaller prey, like springbok, Thomson’s gazelle and duiker.
 On average, the cheetah eats 3 to 4kg (6 to 8 pounds) of food a day.

-The cheetah does not have any predator.
+The cheetah does not have any predators.
 Cheetah cubs, however, have a high mortality rate, often being killed by other predators – hence the honey badger disguise we mentioned earlier.
-The cheetah does face threat from other animals in terms of its prey – it kills are often stolen by other predators, like lion, hyena or wild dog.
+The cheetah does face threats from other animals in terms of its prey – its kills are often stolen by other predators, like lions, hyenas or wild dogs.

 Cheetah vs. Leopard